ansible-collections/ansible.network/README.md

 ## Roadmap

 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->

+## Support

+This collection is maintained by Red Hat Ansible.

+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).

 ## More information